Contrast-Security-OSS/docs/content/user/reports/AttestationReport.md

 tags: "attestation application vulnerability PDF report" -->

 Attestation reports provide evidence of vulnerability remediation based on the most current application information.
-Meet compliance and auditing requirements with each PDF report, which includes details about an application’s custom and open source code vulnerabilities, as well as assessments against compliance and security standards.
+Meet compliance and auditing requirements with each PDF report, which includes details about the application's open and closed vulnerabilities, open source security status, and route coverage information.

 ## Report Content